IsmoilSaidov/my_new_project/README.md

 ## Challenges

-What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?

 Obtained predictions are just a possibility.
 Football is not an exact science and, fortunately for fans, carries an element of unpredictability.
+The outcome depends on a large number of different factors, including even the goalkeeper's yesterday's diarrhea.
+All of them cannot be taken into account.
+Thus, the programm will never be able to forecast an outcome with 100% probability.

 We should take into account that the program can be used for betting purposes, which is highly undesirable.

 ## What next?

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you need to move on?

 In the future, the program will be able to predict not only football matches but also other sports.